stuffmc/Safari-Push-Notifications/README.md

 Requirements
 ----
-SSL-based server, PHP, Apple developer account
+SSL-based server (NOT A self-signed one), PHP, Apple developer account

 Usage
 ----